hoop33/DistanceOfTimeInWords/README.md

     [[NSDate dateWithTimeInterval:10.0 sinceDate:oldDate] distanceOfTimeInWords:oldDate withOptions:options];

-Results "`Just now`" for the first call and "`10 seconds` for the second call (i.e., the `kDOTIWStringComponentJustNow` component overrides others while the time interval between the defined dates (e.g. the received date and now) is smaller than 5 (five) seconds).
+Results "`Just now`" for the first call and "`10 seconds`" for the second call (i.e., the `kDOTIWStringComponentJustNow` component overrides others while the time interval between the defined dates (e.g. the received date and oldDate) is smaller than 5 (five) seconds).

 Localization
 ------------